 What’s more, plenty of anecdotal evidence supports a link between being bored and being creative.
 In fact, Dr. Teresa Belton, an education researcher at the University of East Anglia, interviewed scientists and artists to find out how childhood boredom affected their lives and careers.
 Many felt that boredom was key to their later success.

 Overstimulation Isn’t the Answer

-A child’s mind that’s constantly being amused by apps, video games and social media posts has no need to entertain itself.
+A child’s mind that’s constantly being amused by apps, video games, and social media posts does not feel the need to entertain itself.
 And as with any other muscle of the body, a brain that’s not regularly and vigorously exercised doesn’t grow to its full potential.
-Think about it another way, parents will invest significant sums of money into sports, music, art and other activities to improve their child’s skill set and prepare them for the future.
+Think about it another way, parents will invest significant sums of money into sports, music, art, and other activities to improve their child’s skill set and prepare them for the future.
 But, to develop creativity and critical thinking skills, kids don’t need anything but unplanned time with “nothing to do.”
 Even better, there is no cost!

 Psychology professor John D. Eastwood and a group of researchers at Toronto’s York University have been studying boredom for years.
 Eastwood concluded that when children immediately turn to a movie or a similar form of stimulation when they feel bored, they soon become bored much more easily.
 Furthermore, their powers of concentration begin to weaken.